It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 • Walt Disney World Railroad (Magic Kingdom) — Early 2025 brings major construction in the areas around Big Thunder Mountain and the Rivers of America.
 It’s likely the nearby train tracks will be impacted at some point, causing a temporary closure of the railroad.
 This happened while TRON Lightcycle/Run was being built in Tomorrowland (causing the railroad to be closed for several years).

-• Additional Unspecified Closures (Magic Kingdom) — The park will be getting a new Villains Land that will be located “beyond Big Thunder Mountain.”
-It’s not yet clear what, if anything, will close to make way for the new land.
+• Additional Unspecified Closures (Magic Kingdom) — The park will be getting a new Villains Land that will be located “beyond Big Thunder Mountain” and additional closures might be necessary to accommodate construction.

 For more info on future theme park enhancements, check out our What’s New at Disney World article.
 That page also includes a sneak peak at even more future rides coming to Disney World!